OFS/ofs.github.io/docs/hw/common/user_guides/afu_dev/ug_dev_afu_ofs_agx7_pcie_attach/ug_dev_afu_ofs_agx7_pcie_attach.md

 ### **3.3.
 Building and running the hello_world example AFU**

-The platform-independent [examples AFU](https://github.com/OFS/examples-afu.git) repository also provides some interesting example AFUs.
+The platform-independent [examples-afu](https://github.com/OFS/examples-afu.git) repository also provides some interesting example AFUs.
 In this section, you will compile and execute the PIM based ```hello_world``` AFU.
 The RTL of the ```hello_world``` AFU receives from the host application an address via memory mapped I/O (MMIO) write and generates a DMA write to the memory line at that address.
 The content written to memory is the string "Hello world!".
 The host application spins, waiting for the memory line to be updated.
 Once available, the software prints out the string.

 The ```hello_world``` example AFU consists of the following files.
 The **hw** directory contains the RTL to implement the hardware functionality using CCIP, Avalon, and AXI interfaces.
 However, this guide will use the AXI version of the AFU to go through the compilation steps.
 The **sw** directory of the AFU contains the source code of the host application that communicates with the AFU hardware.